cloudflare/cloudflare-docs/content/network-interconnect/about.md

 ## Cloudflare Network Interconnect 1.0

 Cloudflare Network Interconnect 1.0 enables customers to connect their network directly to Cloudflare.
-You will need to work with an Implementation Manager to discover the best location to connect to Cloudflare, and to order a circuit.
+You will need to work with an implementation manager to discover the best location to connect to Cloudflare, and to order a circuit.
 In addition to physically connecting to Cloudflare with a cross-connect, CNI 1.0 also supports virtual CNIs via our technology partners like Megaport and Equinix.
 If you are a Magic Transit customer, Cloudflare can send you clean traffic over a CNI 1.0 without a GRE tunnel.

 ### CNI 1.0 requirements